-For State owned, operated, and maintained roadways, an engineering study shall be conducted to justify a speed reduction of up to 10 mph.
-Speed reductions up to 10 mph shall be approved by the appropriate State Highway Administration District Engineer.
-No speed reductions of greater than 10 mph are permitted on State owned, operated, and maintained roadways.
+For State owned, operated, and maintained roadways, an engineering study shall be conducted to justify a speed reduction.
+Speed reductions shall be approved by the appropriate State Highway Administration District Engineer.
+No speed reductions of greater than 10 mph are permitted on State owned, operated, and maintained roadways with posted speeds of 65 mph or lower.
+A speed reduction of no greater than 15 mph shall be considered for State owned, operated, and maintained roadways with posted speed limits of 70 mph.
+Guidance: